Jeda777/Jeda777/README.md

 ###

-<p align="left">My name is Jakub and I am a self-taught Front-end Developer from Poland.
-I have been learning front-end for 2 years.
-I am currently in my second year of studies in the field of front-end development.</p>
+<p align="left">My name is Jakub, and I am a self-taught Full-stack Developer from Poland.
+I have been learning for 2 years.
+I am currently in my second year of studies in computer science.</p>

 ###